 U.S. Food and Drug Administration (FDA)

-The U.S. Food and Drug Administration (FDA) is a federal agency of the Department of Health and Human Services, headquartered in Silver Spring, Maryland.
-It is responsible for protecting and promoting public health through the control and supervision of food safety, tobacco products, dietary supplements, prescription and over-the-counter pharmaceutical drugs, vaccines, biopharmaceuticals, blood transfusions, medical devices, electromagnetically emitting products, cosmetics, animal foods & feed and veterinary products.
+The U.S. Food and Drug Administration (FDA) is a pivotal federal agency under the Department of Health and Human Services, located in Silver Spring, Maryland.
+The FDA is tasked with the responsibility of safeguarding public health through stringent supervision of food safety, pharmaceuticals, medical devices, and various other products that significantly impact health and wellness.

 Financial Indicators

-While the FDA does not operate as a traditional company with financial performance data, its budget is allocated by the federal government.
-For fiscal year 2023, the total FDA budget was approximately $6.4 billion, supporting its regulatory activities and initiatives, including the integration of advanced AI technologies.
+Unlike traditional companies, the FDA does not generate revenue but operates with a budget allocated by the federal government.
+For the fiscal year 2023, the FDA's budget is approximately $6.4 billion.
+This funding supports the agency's extensive regulatory activities, including innovative initiatives like the integration of AI technologies.

 Significant Events